LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

 Pod Networking
 ''''''''''''''

 Kubernetes requires a Container Network Interface (CNI) plugin to create an overlay network for inter-communication between Pods across all of the Control Plane and Worker Nodes.
-The default Pod network CIDR (as configured by ``kubeadm --pod-network-cidr``) is normally assumed to be 10.244.0.0/16.
+The default Pod network CIDR (as configured by ``kubeadm init --pod-network-cidr``) is normally assumed to be 10.244.0.0/16.
+The default Service network CIDR (as configured by ``kubeadm init --service-cidr``) is 10.96.0.0/12.
+[77]

 Ports
 '''''